gcastillo-ucsd/kloudspeaker/Custom-main-view.md

             model: 'my-package/subview2'
         }]

 This defines two views: "view1" with static html page "subview1.html" and "view2" that loads module "my-package/subview2" with a view with same name.
-See [composition](https://github.com/sjarvela/kloudspeaker/wiki/Creating-UI#composition)
+For more info, see [composition](https://github.com/sjarvela/kloudspeaker/wiki/Creating-UI#composition)